varunlakshmanan/covid19-survival-calculator/README.md

 * **Ruby**
   * Required for web scraping COVID-19 status pages for live data

+## How does it work?
+This calculator is meant for patients who have tested positive for coronavirus to calculate their chance of survival.
+It can also be used by doctors to determine which patients to treat first.

+The user enters their age, gender, travel history, days between symptom onsent and hospitalization, and medical history on the website.
+The user's location is determined based on their IP address, and that location's population density and COVID-19 mortality rate are identified.

+All of these factors are used to train two machine learning models: an XGBoost model and a LightGBM model.
+Both models employ algorithms that use gradient boosting to make predictions.
+XGBoost starts with one model, calculates the loss function of that model, creates a new model with parameters that minimize this loss function through gradient descent, and then adds that model to an ensemble.
+LightGBM is similar, but runs slightly faster with the risk of increased overfitting based on leaf-wise splitting of decision trees.

+The results from both models are weighted according to their relative accuracy to produce a weighted average.
+Any medical condition the user selects is then accounted for by inputting this weighted average into a sigmoid function with different weights for different medical conditions.
+This adjusted average is then displayed to the user on the website.

 ## Online datasets

 * [DataHub.io Worldwide Time Series](https://datahub.io/core/covid-19)